 What is Market Structure?

-The organizational and other features of a market that affect pricing and the type of competition are referred to as the market structure.
-These factors include the number of sellers, product differentiation, barriers to entry and exit, and price control exercised by a firm.
+Market structure refers to the organizational and structural features of a market that influence pricing and competition.
+These factors include the number of sellers, product differentiation, entry and exit barriers, and price control exercised by firms.

 Importance:

-- Understanding the structure of the market will help identify the business’s strategies and market presence.
+• Understanding the structure of the market helps identify a business’s strategies and market presence.

 Investment Banking Course Online